dhruvbhat1/skynet04/README.md

 **S5:Here i have shown video using my phone.**

-**S6:The pedestrian are showns using red and blue rectangle,while the cars are shown using yellow rectangle,you can use another dataset of potholes and show it in different color.**
+**S6:The parameters are shown with different colors and names written on it**

 **S7:This system is not 100% accurate but it works faster according to my calculations.**